Paying For The Anointing?

 This is why Romans 12:2 says “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.”

-Many Believers do not realize how gracious and generous God is.
-If they did, they would not be paying for an anointing that they already have.
+Many believers don’t realize just how gracious and generous God is.
+If they did, they wouldn’t try to pay for an anointing that God has already given them by grace.

 They would not be paying 10% of their income to earn God’s blessing and avoid an Old Covenant curse that Jesus removed for us.

-They would not be “paying to minister,” paying for their spiritual inheritance, or paying leaders to be “spiritual fathers” and “spiritual mothers” to them when God wants to be their ultimate Spiritual Father FOR FREE (2 Corinthians 6:18).
+They would not be “paying to minister,” paying for their spiritual inheritance, or paying religious leaders to be “spiritual fathers” and “spiritual mothers” to them when God wants to be their ultimate Spiritual Father for free (2 Corinthians 6:18).

 “If I’m Not Paying For The Anointing, Then Why Am I Suffering So Much?”